danjgale/danjgale.github.io/_posts/2019-11-28-practical-searchlight.markdown

 results = searchlight.fit_transform(imgs, y)
 ```

 But in most cases, we'll want to move beyond just a classifier for our estimator.
 Typical decoding analyses, like any machine learning task, involve some sort of feature scaling.
 We can't rescale our input images directly because this would eliminate the independence of our training and validation sets during cross-validation; parameters of the 'unseen' validation set would influence the training set.
-Rather, a given iteration of cross-validation should rescale the the training and validation sets only using the using the parameters of only the training data.
+Rather, a given iteration of cross-validation should rescale the the training and validation sets only using the parameters of the training data.
 If this is unclear, check out [this Stack Exchange post](https://stats.stackexchange.com/questions/77350/perform-feature-normalization-before-or-within-model-validation).

 Scikit-learn has a number of [transformer classes](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing) that do this type of scaling.
 Much like a scikit-learn estimator, you can *fit* a transformer on the training data, and then *transform* the training and validation sets.
 These include classes such as `StandardScaler` and `MinMaxScaler`.